SimGriff/bookworm-project3/README.md

 #### Imagery
 I have not used a background image on this site because I felt it would distract from the main focus of the site, the actual books with their cover images.
 Book cover images were taken directly from [Amazon](https://www.amazon.co.uk/).

 Icons from [Font Awesome](https://fontawesome.com/) are used throughout the site.
 The icons help inform the user of the purpose of a particular section and lead to a more enjoyable user experience.
-I have also used a Font Awesome icon as my main logo displayed throughout the site <i class="fa-solid fa-book-open"></i>
+I have also used a Font Awesome icon as my main logo displayed throughout the site.

 #### Wireframes